 At 10pm, it was Kate McCann’s turn.

 When she arrived at apartment 5A, she knew immediately something was wrong.

 What happened next is well documented.
 The story of the blonde toddler’s disappearance became a global news story.

-Now, a new Netflix documentary, The Disappearance of Madeleine McCann, recounts the chain of events in detail, and offers several theories as to what may have happened to Madeleine, who would now be aged 16.
+Last year, a Netflix documentary, The Disappearance of Madeleine McCann, recounted the chain of events in detail, and offered several theories as to what may have happened to Madeleine, who would now be aged almost 17.